 Getting to Huaraz

-Sometimes there are flights joining Lima and Huaraz, the capital of the Ancash region, where the entire Cordillera Blanca lies, but they are not regular.
-At moment, the best way to go to Huaraz is a 6-8 hours trip by bus or private minibus (if you're travelling with an organized expedition).
-Currently comfortable coaches provide a good transportation from Lima to Huaraz.
+Sometimes there are flights joining Lima and Huaraz, the capital of the Ancash region, where it lies the entire Cordillera Blanca, but they are not regular.
+At moment, the best way to get to Huaraz is a 6-8 hours trip by bus or private minibus (if you're travelling with an organized expedition).
+Currently, comfortable coaches provide a good transportation from Lima to Huaraz.
 There are six different bus companies, the best ones are Cruz del Sur, Movil Tours and Ancash Express.

 Getting to Quebrada Llanganuco

-The starting point to climb is located in Quebrada Llanganuco (Llanganuco Valley), the most spectacular valley in the Cordillera Blanca.
+The starting point to climb Pisco Oeste is located in Quebrada Llanganuco (Llanganuco Valley), the most spectacular valley in the Cordillera Blanca.